 The Trainee Selection Panel meet once a year to assess applications however, incomplete applications will not be forwarded to the Selection Panel.

 Applications received after the advertised closing date will not be processed and will be referred to the following intake period.

 Prospective applicants are also encouraged to read the Training Agreement which they will be required to sign upon successful registration to the College.

-The closing date of the intake will determine the registration date for successful applicants.
+The date of selection being confirmed will determine the registration date for successful applicants.